-If the temperature dictates that you can’t take your dog out, improvise at home with a doggy paddling pool, frozen lickimats with natural yoghurt on them, play enrichment games using snuffle mats, provide plenty of cool fresh water in a couple of bowls dotted around, set up a parasol in the garden for your dog to lay under, put the sprinkler on for them to play in… the ideas are endless.
+If the temperature dictates that you can’t take your dog out, improvise at home with a doggy paddling pool, frozen Lickimats with natural yoghurt on them, play enrichment games using snuffle mats, cool mats, provide plenty of cool fresh water in a couple of bowls dotted around, set up a parasol in the garden for your dog to lay under, put the sprinkler on for them to play in… the ideas are endless.

 It is also important that when you do go for a walk, make sure that you keep an eye out for signs of burnt pads.
 Signs include limping/refusing to walk, licking the paws, pads are darker in colour and blisters or redness and cracked paws.
 To keep the pads protected, make sure that the pads are moisturised before and after walks with a protective barrier our Nose & Paw Balm.
 Our Hot Dog suncream is perfect for lighter coloured dogs and for all doggy noses (which, like us humans, often get burnt in the sun).